pyrtlsdr/pyrtlsdr/README.md

 matplotlib is also useful for plotting data.
 The librtlsdr binaries (rtlsdr.dll in Windows and librtlsdr.so in Linux) should be in the pyrtlsdr directory, or a system path.
 Note that these binaries may have additional dependencies.

+# Todo

+There are a few remaining functions in librtlsdr that haven't been wrapped yet.
+It's a simple process if there's an additional function you need to add support for, and please send a pull request if you'd like to share your changes.

 # Troubleshooting

 * Some operating systems (Linux, OS X) seem to result in libusb buffer issues when performing small reads.
 Try reading 1024